 The SEC issued a final rule on oil and gas reserve estimation and disclosure effective for year-end 2009 reporting.
 The SEC's final rule was designed to modernize and update the oil and gas reserve disclosure requirements to align them with current industry practices and changes in technology.
 In January 2010, the FASB issued its final accounting standards update, Extractive Industries - Oil and Gas (ASC 932), which principally conformed existing FASB standards to the new SEC guidelines.
 Since it was not practical to calculate reserve estimates under both the old and new reserve estimation standards as of year end, it is not possible to precisely measure the effect of adopting the new SEC requirements on total proved reserves at December 31, 2009.
-However, the Corporation estimates that the effect of initially applying the new rules, primarily due to application of the new reserve definitions and the consideration of permitted technology, was to increase year end 2009 total proved reserves by approximately 2%.
+However, the Corporation estimates that the effect of initially applying the new rules, primarily due to application of the new reserve definitions and the consideration of permitted technology, was to increase year end 2009 total proved reserves that the effect of adopting he new rules on its net income in 2010 will be an increase of approximately 2%.
 The change in reserve estimates resulting from applying the new rules is included in the table below as 2009 revisions and additions to proved reserves.
 The Corporation estimates that the effect of adopting the new rules on its net income in 2010 will be an increase of approximately \$80 million, after tax, due to lower depreciation, depletion and amortization costs, assuming 2010 budgeted production levels for the affected fields occur as forecasted.